 Underneath the museum is the Charleston City Market and one of the places that you have to go to when in Charleston.

 The market is the perfect spot for purchasing a sweetgrass basket that was handmade in Charleston.
-Basketweaving was originally brought to this area from Africa when the slaves were brought here and it has been passed down for more than 300 years.
+Basketweaving was originally brought to this area from Africa during slavery and it has been passed down for more than 300 years.

 Nearby the city market, you will see signs for carriage tours.
 Book one – it’s the best way to see Charleston and to learn about its rich history.
 The tour that I took was through Palmetto Carriage Tours and I HIGHLY recommend it.
 (You’ll get to see plenty of pictures later in this post that were taken on the tour.)